chrisrhymes/link-checker/README.md

 ### Relative links

-If you have relative links within a html field in your model (that begin with '/', rather than absolute urls beginning with 'http'), then you can pass a 3rd parameter as the base.
+If you have relative links within a html field in your model (that don't begin with 'http'), then you can pass a 3rd parameter as the base.
 The CheckModelForBrokenLinks job will prepend the base to the relative url before it is checked.

+If your relative links don't begin with `/`, then ensure your base parameter has a trailing slash, `'http://example.com/'`.

 ```php
 use ChrisRhymes\LinkChecker\Jobs\CheckModelForBrokenLinks;